novicap/api-docs/source/includes/_invoice_comments_create.md

 ## Add a comment to an invoice

-This endpoint allows you to append a comment to an existing invoice.
+This endpoint allows you to attach a comment to an existing invoice.
+This comment will be reviewed by our operations team and is free text.

+Example uses would be notifications of delays in payment, reduction of the invoice amount, status changes in the debtor ERP, ...

 ```shell
 curl "https://api.novicap.com/v1/invoices/:transaction_number/comments" --data "api_key=abcd&comment=Your comment"